CodeAndThink/Food-App/README.md

 # Food-App
-Food application demo when using MVVM partern
+Food application demo when using MVVM pattern